Dear Prospective Students of Slavic Languages,

 - If you studied the language formally for at least 1 or 2 years, and it is a recent experience (i.e., not 2 or more years ago), please sign up for 202.

 If during the first two weeks of classes it turns out that you’ve registered for a class that is either too difficult or too easy, the instructor will help you to determine your level based on observation and/or a brief interview.
 If your situation differs drastically from the scenarios outlined here, please contact Dr. Roman Ivashkiv at firstname.lastname@example.org.

 - If you are a heritage learner of Russian (which means that Russian is spoken at home or in the family or that you were born in a Russian-speaking country or lived there for a rather extensive period of time as a child), please consider the heritage section (A) of RUS 202.
 For all the other languages, please contact Dr. Roman Ivashkiv at email@example.com.

 - If you are interested in learning a Slavic language at a higher level (e.g., 3rd or 4th year) or if you are a graduate student, please contact Dr. Roman Ivashkiv at firstname.lastname@example.org for UKR and RUS, Dr. George Gasyna at email@example.com for POL, Dr. Peter Wright at firstname.lastname@example.org for BCS, and Dr. David Cooper at email@example.com for Czech.

-- If you are interested in completing your language requirement, we hope we’ll be able to offer the regular placement tests again in January 2021.
-Please check back on this site in early January before the spring semester begins.
-If you are graduating in the fall and need to complete the language requirement immediately, please contact Dr. Roman Ivashkiv at firstname.lastname@example.org.
+- If you are interested in completing your language requirement, we hope we’ll be able to offer the regular placement tests again in the summer before Fall 2021.
+Please check back on this site in early August 2021.
+If you are graduating in the spring and need to complete the language requirement immediately, please contact Dr. Roman Ivashkiv at firstname.lastname@example.org.
 We cannot guarantee a solution, but because of these unprecedented circumstances we will work with you to find one.